netdevopsbr/netbox-proxbox/CONTRIBUTING.md

 free to add a comment with any additional justification for the feature.
 (However, note that comments with no substance other than a "+1" will be deleted.
 Please use GitHub's reactions feature to indicate your support.)

-* Due to a large backlog of feature requests, we are not currently accepting any proposals which substantially extend NetBox's functionality beyond its current feature set.
-This includes the introduction of any new views or models which have not already been proposed in an existing feature request.

 * Before filing a new feature request, consider raising your idea on the mailing list first.
 Feedback you receive there will help validate and shape the